 How to Achieve Our Mission

 There are many organizations in agreement with our mission of increasing adoption and promoting positive dog issues.
 We, as a 501(c)3 nonprofit, support them and hope to join in the effort.
 We hope to spread our mission using our spokesdog, Luckee Straye, as our advocate.
 Luckee was created based on a real dog’s story from stray to transforming a family.
 (See his story on this page.)
-SpokesDog hopes through our “Luckee’s Friends” (See this section) program to spread our message throughout social media as an advocate for ways to enhance adoption and improvement in the lives of these companion animals.
+SpokesDog hopes through our “Luckee’s Friends” (See this section) program to spread our message throughout social media as an advocate for ways to enhance adoption and improvement in the lives of these incredible soulmates of mankind.

 Purpose of Website